 - Configure network services to start automatically at boot.

-- Configure a system to run a default configuration HTTP server.
+- Configure a system to use time services.

 - Install and update software packages from Red Hat Network, a remote repository, or from the local file system.